 Reading development is an integral part of your child’s overall development.

 One of the most significant milestones in a person’s life is learning how to read.
-Once they can read on their own, their access to the world is expanded in numerous ways.
+Once they can read independently, their access to the world expands in numerous ways.

 Sally, from Tenderhearted Teacher, has so graciously given me ten tips to help encourage a young child’s reading development before they are in school.

-The following is all her words and ideas:
+The following are all her words and ideas:

 As a preschool teacher, one of the most common questions I hear throughout the school year is, “What can I do at home to help my child learn to read?”

 My answer is always the same.

-Learning to read doesn’t happen overnight, and each child will develop at their own pace.
+Learning to read doesn’t happen overnight; each child will develop at their own pace.
 However, there are things that both teachers and families can do to help their little ones develop an interest in reading starting at an early age.

-The most important approach is to help children understand that words hold meaning and writing serves a purpose by conveying messages.
+The most important approach is to help children understand that words hold meaning and that writing serves a purpose by conveying messages.

-Families and teachers can help make this connection by exposing children to books and other types of writing and by providing them with opportunities to build their vocabulary through play and daily conversation.
+Families and teachers can help make this connection by exposing children to books and other types of writing and providing them with opportunities to build their vocabulary through play and daily conversation.

 Here are ten tips and strategies that I share with caregivers that will encourage a young child’s reading development:

 10 Easy Ways To Encourage Reading Development

 - Let them listen to you read various materials.
-It can be books, newspapers, magazines, cookbooks, menus, flyers, etc. These are called Environmental Print and are very important to a child’s reading development.
+It can be books, newspapers, magazines, cookbooks, menus, flyers, etc. These are called Environmental Print and are essential to a child’s reading development.

 - Encourage your child to “read” to you or other family members, too (even if they make up their own words and stories!)

 - Let them handle and hold books on their own.
-Then, give them opportunities to flip through the pages and look at the images and text.
+Then, allow them to flip through the pages and look at the images and text.